Let's talk about software development prioritization as well as the development cycle.

 Development cycle

-- Create user stories based on requirements (plan).
+- Create development tasks based on requirements (plan).

-- Pick up user stories from the backlog based on prioritization and put them into a sprint of a two-week development cycle.
+- Pick up development tasks from the backlog and put them into a two-week sprint.

-- Commit source code into the code repository (code).
+- Develop and commit the source code into the code repository (code).

 - Prefer many small Pull Requests (PR) over one large PR.